51nodes/quorum-raft-helm-template/README.md

       <key>
 ```

-After saving your changes to the [values.yaml](quorum/values.yaml) file run following command to update the kubernetes deplyoment.
+After saving your changes to the [values.yaml](quorum/values.yaml) file run following command to update the kubernetes deployment.

 ```
 helm upgrade nnodes quorum -n quorum-network
 ```

-Lastly use [Accessing a Specific Node](Accessing-a-Specific-Node) to get a shell to one of the inital nodes an run following command to add the new node to the cluster:
+Lastly use [Accessing a Specific Node](accessing-a-specific-node) to get a shell to one of the inital nodes and access geth.
+Then run following command to add the new node to the cluster:
 ```
 raft.addPeer(<enode>)
 ```